mindspore-ai/docs/docs/probability/docs/source_en/probability.md

 ### Invoking a TransformedDistribution Instance in PyNative Mode

 The `TransformedDistribution` subclass can be used in **PyNative** mode.

+Here a `TransformedDistribution` instance is constructed, using the `Normal` distribution as the distribution class to be transformed, and `Exp` as the mapping transformation, which generates the `LogNormal` distribution.

 ```python
 import numpy as np